Get

 6. Prepare Your Home

 Do not underestimate this crucial step!
 The smooth integration of your foster cat into their new environment is essential for their well-being.
 Your new feline companion will need time to get used to the sounds and smells of your home.
-Moreover, be sure to follow the organization’s instructions regarding the specific needs of the cat that you will foster.
+Moreover, follow the organization’s instructions regarding the specific needs of the cat you will foster.

 7. Bring Home Your Foster Cat

-Once you have been approved to become a foster family, you will be matched with a cat based on the criteria that you chose during your application and the rules of the organization.
+Once you have been approved to become a foster family, you will be matched with a cat based on the criteria you chose during your application and the organization’s rules.
 They will often have more than one available, and a member of the organization will explain the characteristics of each cat and their specific needs.
 You will then be asked to pick up your foster cat.
-Ensure that you have everything that you need, including a carry bag, food, and litter.
+Ensure you have everything you need, including a carrier, food, and litter.

 Tips to help your new pet feel comfortable in their new home quickly: